 Sound Mixing: Dunkirk

 Original Song: Mystery of Love, Call Me By Your Name.

 Don’t make me choose a director.
 This is a ridiculously tough category.
 All of these nominees are deserving, but let’s face it: Greta Gerwig batted one out of the park with Lady Bird in her debut as a director.
 Who does that?
 Not many, and certainly very few women.
 My vote is with her but split it with Guillermo Del Toro, a master of magic.

 GO SEE ALL OF THESE MOVIES.
 This is where the expansive nature of filmmaking is most evident.
 Can’t travel?
 Take a voyage with these nominees.
 My favourite of the five nominations is Loveless (so so good) but A Fantastic Woman is also a wonder.

 Documentary: Last Men in Aleppo

 Best Movie: This is a great list.
 I will be happy to see any of them win, except Phantom Thread, or Darkest Hour, maybe an inch less worthy.
-If you haven’t seen the nominees, you will not wasting your time investing in any of them.
+If you haven’t seen the nominees, you will not be wasting your time investing in any of them.
 I enjoyed them all but I was wowed the most by Dunkirk and The Shape of Water: both are remarkable achievements in filmmaking.
-Both will, and should be, studied by students of film from here on.
+Both will and should be, studied by students of film from here on.